kyomivandenoetelaarr/genereerjewachtwoord/README.md

 # what is a good password?
 Selecht all of the things ( Hoofdletters,Kleine letters,Cijfers,Speciale tekens)

-(Makkelijk te onthouden doenst work always)
+(Easy to remember doesn't always work)
-# what meaning the things i can select
+# what meaning the things i can select?
 Hoofdletters = TEST

 Kleine letters = test